-- Swelling in the retina (diabetic macular edema)
+- Swelling in the retina that threatens vision (diabetic macular edema)

 - Abnormal blood vessels that may predict an increased risk of developing new blood vessels

-- The actual presence of new blood vessels or scar tissue on the surface of the retina (proliferative diabetic retinopathy)
+- New blood vessels or scar tissue on the surface of the retina (proliferative diabetic retinopathy)

 Regular dilated eye exams by an ophthalmologist are important, especially for those who are at a higher risk for diabetic retinopathy or diabetes.
-If you are over age 50, an exam every 1 to 2 years is a good idea so the physician can look for signs of diabetes or diabetic retinopathy before any vision loss has occurred.
+If you are over age 50, an exam every year is a good idea so the eye physician can look for signs of diabetes or diabetic retinopathy before any vision loss has occurred.

-In addition to this exam, there are 3 other diagnostic tools physicians use to detect and manage diabetic retinopathy:
+In addition to this exam, physicians use other tests to detect and manage diabetic retinopathy:

-The physician may take fundus photographs of the back of the eye to facilitate detection of diabetic retinopathy and to document the retinopathy.
-These photos make it easier for the physician to track the disease on subsequent visits to determine if it is worsening.
+The physician may take fundus photographs of the back of the eye to help detect and document diabetic retinopathy.
+These photos make it easier for the physician to monitor the disease on follow-up visits to determine if it is worsening.

-To supplement the eye exam, the physician may conduct a retinal photography test called fluorescein angiography.
-After dilating the pupils, the physician will inject a dye will into the patient's arm which circulates through the eyes.
-The dye works like a food coloring; however, it does not affect the kidneys and is unlike the dye that is used with MRIs or CAT scans.
+To evaluate retina blood vessel circulation, the physician may conduct a retinal photography test called fluorescein angiography (FA).
+After dilating the pupils, the physician will inject a dye into the patient’s arm.
+The dye then circulates through the eyes and works like a food coloring; however, it does not affect the kidneys and is unlike the dye that is used with MRIs and CAT scans.

 As the dye circulates, the physician takes pictures of the retina to accurately detect blood vessels that are closed, damaged, or leaking fluid.
-The pictures are black and white to facilitate the detection of these changes, but the process is not the same as having an x-ray.
+The pictures are black and white to help the doctor detect these changes more easily, but the process does not expose you to any radiation.
 Prior to examination, ask your physician to discuss the risks and benefits of obtaining these images.

 Treatment and prognosis

-As a result of major government and industry-sponsored studies, there are many surgical treatments for diabetic retinopathy, including lasers to the retina or miniscule injections of medications into the middle cavity of the eye.
+As a result of major government- and industrysponsored studies, there are many approved treatments for diabetic retinopathy, including intravitreal injections (small injections of medications into the middle cavity of the eye), laser treatments, and vitreous and retina surgery.
 These procedures can be done in an office or hospital setting to prevent, treat, or reverse damage from diabetes in the retina.

-If you have been diagnosed with diabetic retinopathy or diabetes and have vision loss, a retina specialist can help you find a support group and suggest access to rehabilitation with a variety of tools to make everyday living with this disease a little bit easier.
+If you have been diagnosed with diabetic retinopathy or diabetes and have vision loss that cannot be reversed, a retina specialist can help you find access to rehabilitation with a variety of tools to make everyday living with this disease a little bit easier.